walkman1915/excel-competencies-tracking/README.md

     /{userID}
-        GET    [Get a specific user given their id] DELETE [Delete a specific user given their id] /mentors
+        GET    [Get a specific user given their id] DELETE [Delete a specific user given their id] /deactivate
+               DELETE [Deactivate the account associated with this id] /mentors
         GET    [Get a all users that are mentors] /{userId}